 There is a separate policy in relation to trans people which includes additional advice in relation to the recruitment process and personnel records.
-This can be found on the Schools Portal here
+This can be found onthe Schools Portal here">https://example.com/html/>html/>here

 3. Safeguarding children and young people - safer recruitment